#1 We’ll talk—a lot.

 Q: Are things OK down there?

-Things will be different for a while, for sure, but we’re hardwired to protect and heal this area (which is awesome!), so you can trust your body and know that what you’re feeling now won’t last forever.
+Things will be different for a while, but we’re hardwired to protect and heal this area (which is awesome!), so you can trust your body and know that what you’re feeling now won’t last forever.

 Q: How can I get some sleep?